 As described in Note 1, certain members of the Plans whose employment with the City is terminated prior to being eligible for pension benefits are entitled to refunds of their accumulated contributions without interest, if they have less than five years of pension service.
-As of December 31, 2020, and 2019, aggregate contributions from active non-vested members for the Combined Pension Plan were \$25.5 million and \$19.4 million, respectively.
+As of December 31, 2021, and 2020, aggregate contributions from active nonvested members for the Combined Pension Plan were \$30.3 million and \$25.5 million, respectively.
 The portion of these contributions that might be refunded to members who terminate prior to pension eligibility and request a refund has not been determined.
-Refunds due to terminated non-vested members in the amount of \$1.6 million and \$1.3 million for December 31, 2020 and 2019, respectively, were included in accounts payable and other accrued liabilities of the Combined Pension Plan.
-As of December 31, 2020, and 2019, the aggregate contributions from active non-vested members of the Supplemental Plan were \$100 thousand and

-\$2 thousand, respectively.
-One member was eligible for a refund from the Supplemental Plan as of December 31, 2020 and no members were eligible for refunds as of December 31, 2019.
+Refunds due to terminated non-vested members in the amount of \$1.8 million and \$1.6 million for December 31, 2021 and 2020, respectively, were included in accounts payable and other accrued liabilities of the Combined Pension Plan.
+As of December 31, 2021, the aggregate contributions from active nonvested members of the Supplemental Plan were \$29 thousand and \$100 thousand for 2020.
+One member was eligible for a refund from the Supplemental Plan as of December 31, 2021 and 2020.

+At December 31, 2021 the total accumulated DROP balance and the present value of the DROP annuities was \$978.5 million for the Combined Plan and \$6.5 million for the Supplemental Plan.
 At December 31, 2020 the total accumulated DROP balance and the present value of the DROP annuities was \$1.01 billion for the Combined Plan and \$6.9 million for the Supplemental Plan.
-At December 31, 2019 the total accumulated DROP balance and the present value of the DROP annuities was \$1.04 billion for the Combined Plan and \$7.1 million for the Supplemental Plan.